stephen-olet/PowerBI_Projects/README.md

 # Contributing, Usage, and Issue Reporting

 Thank you for considering contributing to this repository and exploring the Power BI dashboards.
 Your involvement is highly valued, and your contributions help enhance the overall quality of this collection.
 We welcome your contributions to enhance existing dashboards or propose new ideas.
-Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for seamless collaboration.

 ---